Doctorate in Leadership Faculty

 Barbara L. Brock, Ed.D.

-Barbara L. Brock, Ed.D. is a professor of Education and faculty member in the Interdisciplinary Ed.D. in Leadership Program.
+Barbara L. Brock, Ed.D. is a professor emerita in the Interdisciplinary Ed.D. in Leadership Program.
 She is a past chair of the Education Department, former director of the Master’s Program in Educational Leadership, and has extensive teaching and administrative experience at the Pk-12 level.
 Her publications include eight co-authored books and numerous book chapters and journal articles.
 She presents internationally and nationally on topics related to her research, which includes topics related to the career development of educational leaders in public and faith-based schools.

 Leah Georges, Ph.D., M.L.S.